Why You Should Be Using Messenger to Skyrocket Your Business Growth

 Step 3: Explore the New Page

 Your business page is created.
 Now you’ll be prompted to take a quick walk-through of a few features.
-I recommend going through just to know where everything is.
+I recommend going through it just to know where everything is.
 It will not take so much time.

 Step 4: Add a Short Description